spot_img

 AI image generated by Google Gemini

-Alexander III of Macedon conquered an area stretching from Greece to northwestern India in just over a decade.
-By the time he died in Babylon in 323 BCE, at the age of 32, he had assembled the largest empire a single conqueror had built up to that point — roughly 5.2 million square kilometres.
-The military achievement is staggering.
-The cultural aftermath is what earns him a place on this list.
+Alexander III of Macedon conquered a territory stretching from Greece to northwest India in fewer than 13 years.
+When he died in Babylon in 323 BCE at the age of 32, he had built the largest empire any single conqueror had ever created; approximately 5.2 million km².
+The sheer military accomplishment is impressive, but his cultural legacy is what placed him here.

 13. Achaemenid (Persian) Empire (c.
 550–330 BCE)